javl/linger/README.md

 (`chmod +x linger_*`).
 Then register them so they are started after booting by running `sudo update-rc.d <filename> defaults` for each of the three files.

-To power down the device I used the code [found here]( and the code [shown here](http://www.raspberry-pi-geek.com/Archive/2013/01/Adding-an-On-Off-switch-to-your-Raspberry-Pi/(offset)/5)).
-After pressing my power button the display turns off to show the shutdown script is running, and after about 30 seconds it is safe to remove the power cable.
+To power down the device I used the circuit and code [found here](http://www.raspberry-pi-geek.com/Archive/2013/01/Adding-an-On-Off-switch-to-your-Raspberry-Pi/(offset)/5)).
+After pressing my power button the display turns off to show the shutdown script is running, and after about 10 seconds it is safe to remove the power cable.

 ## Links:
 * To create the startup scripts I used [a tutorial by Stephen C Phillips](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/).
 * The script to control a tm1637 7-segment display from Python is a modified version of a script by [Richard IJzermans](https://raspberrytips.nl/tm1637-4-digit-led-display-raspberry-pi/).
-* The scematic and code for the power button come from [Raspberry Pi Geek](http://www.raspberry-pi-geek.com/Archive/2013/01/Adding-an-On-Off-switch-to-your-Raspberry-Pi).
+* The schematic and code for the power button come from [Raspberry Pi Geek](http://www.raspberry-pi-geek.com/Archive/2013/01/Adding-an-On-Off-switch-to-your-Raspberry-Pi).